-Applicants for the Certificate in Technology and Communication must have a bachelor's degree.
-Priority is given to those with a 3.0 GPA and three or more years in a communications-related field.
+The Certificate in Technology and Communication is intended for communicators working in the field who want to update their skills and knowledge base for digital media.
+Applicants must have a bachelor's degree.
+Priority is given to those with a 3.0 undergraduate GPA and three or more years of professional communications experience.

-Prospective students may apply for admission before the start of the fall or spring semester.
-Application deadlines:
+Prospective students may apply to begin classes in the fall or spring semester.

 - May 1 for fall admission